 THE STRENGTH OF THE YOUNG

 In cities, however, finding a job isn’t so easy.
-The rate of youth unemployment in Uganda’s cities is much higher than in the rural areas, according to a 2015 World Bank study.
+The rate of youth unemployment in Uganda’s cities is much higher than in its rural areas, according to a 2015 World Bank study.

 Uganda has the youngest population in the world: 78 percent are under 30, according to the government.
 “If we can convince young people from rural areas that they can produce food in a sustainable way, be autonomous, make a living and generate income for the family, we will be able to reduce unemployment rates,” says Batte.

 Recently, Tree Adoption Uganda began mapping by GPS the thousands of trees that have already been planted as a result of the NGO’s work.
 By 2017, the group had located about 1,000 of them.
-Coordinates set, Charles and his team have created a way to motivate people and companies to adopt a tree.
-Interested parties pay about US$ 1 or US$ 1.50 per tree in order to sponsor the tree and receive information from the GPS and from the farmer responsible for it.
+Coordinates set, Charles and his team have created a way to motivate people and companies to adopt trees.
+Interested parties pay about US$ 1 or US$ 1.50 to sponsor a tree and receive information from the GPS and from the farmer responsible for it.
 This generates income for the local producers who support the cause.
 “We also get in touch with companies to offer them the chance to adopt trees as a way to offset their carbon emissions and help the small farmers survive,” says Batte.
 The organization is already on international platforms to spread the word, such as this one here.

 Charles Batte’s work is internationally recognized.
 In 2012, he was named the World Merit Global Ambassador for Social Entrepreneurship and traveled across 20 countries to work with youth.
 The following year, the International Youth Foundation named him a Global Laureate Fellow.
 Earlier this year, Tree Adoption Uganda hosted the Energy Globe World Awards 2017.
 “There is a movement for social change taking place around the world,” says Batte.
 “Young people have decided that they will work daily in their communities to do their best.
 I have spoken to people from the new generations who have opted for rural production instead of migrating to cities.
 A positive change is on the way.”